bbchk/train/notes.md

   that will force u to listen carefully and learn.
   Also, to expend possible limits of knowledge from the resource.

+- always get info from diffrent sources (at least 2), it gives diffrent perspectives on the subject, that allows to have more holistic picture

 ---

 ---